 The U.S. process for identifying and dealing with SPS (and TBT) issues is an important consideration.
-For agriculture, most of this effort is coordinated, at least in the initial stages, by the Food Safety and Technical Service Division (FSTSD) of FAS, the lead USDA trade agency.
-The division maintains a database on foreign SPS and agriculture-related TBT measures with a potential impact on trade, even those which may comply with WTO or other international trade agreement provisions.
+For agriculture, most of this effort is coordinated, at least in the initial stages, by staff of FAS, the lead USDA trade agency.
+FAS staff maintain a database on foreign SPS and agriculture-related TBT measures with a potential impact on trade, even those which may comply with WTO or other international trade agreement provisions.

-FSTSD is the designated WTO "enquiry" point for communicating with other countries on SPS measures.
-This office also shares information with and from industry groups and exporters, USTR, FAS's overseas posts, and various regulatory agencies such as USDA's Animal and Plant Health Inspection Service and Food Safety and Inspection Service, the Environmental Protection Agency, and the HHS Department's Food and Drug Administration.
+An office of FAS is the designated WTO "enquiry" point for communicating with other countries on SPS measures.18 This office also shares information with and from industry groups and exporters, USTR, FAS's overseas posts, and various regulatory agencies such as USDA's Animal and Plant Health Inspection Service and Food Safety and Inspection Service, the Environmental Protection Agency, and the HHS Department's Food and Drug Administration.